dylrlas/finalProject/index.md

 ## Welcome to dylrlas Project page

-## Creating a single player card game which has the player avoid obstacles and damage from enemies with Unity and C# for NMSU CS 371 - Software Development.
+## Creating a single player card game which has the player avoid incoming obstacles in various positions and damage from enemies with Unity and C# for NMSU CS 371 - Software Development.

 # Index